Privacy Notice – SCC Employees / Contractors

 The type and amount of data we collect varies according to your relationship with us, but as an Employee or a Contractor, it is likely to include some or all of the items below:

-- Your first and last name, email address, postal address, phone number and other similar contact data.
+- Name and contact data.
+We collect your first and last name, personal and business contact details (which may include email addresses, postal addresses and phone numbers) and other similar contact data.

-- Terms and conditions of your employment (including nationality, entitlement to work, CV and references), performance, qualifications and employment history.
+- Employment data.
+We collect terms and conditions of your employment (including nationality, entitlement to work, CV and references), performance, qualifications and employment history.
+We keep information relating to your resignation, retirement or the termination of your employment, including reference details.

-- If you enter SCC buildings, your image may be captured by our security cameras.
-We will regularly delete CCTV footage, unless it is being used to investigate an alleged crime or an incident, in which case it may be retained for up to 1 year following the conclusion of any investigation.
+- Security systems.
+SCC buildings are equipped with CCTV, and your image will be captured by our security cameras.
+We will periodically delete CCTV footage, unless it is being used to investigate an alleged crime or an incident, in which case it may be retained for longer (in line with statutory requirements) following the conclusion of any investigation.
+We also collect information from access control systems and other security systems.

 - We may collect other relevant information required to ensure SCC fulfil our obligations as an employer.